-Without the willingness of people to voluntarily participate in studies, research on health and disease is not possible.
-However, a sufficiently high number of study participants is not the only dimension of great importance for science.
-Study participants should also reflect the diversity of society or of the individuals about whom it wishes to make statements.
-This is referred to as the representativeness of the study sample.
-Representativeness is a quality feature of quantitative studies.
+Without the willingness of people to voluntarily participate in studies, research on health and disease would not be possible.
+However, finding a sufficiently high number of study participants is not the only important dimension of scientific research.
+Study participants should also reflect the diversity of the society or the individuals about whom the study wishes to make statements.
+This is referred to as the representativeness of the study sample, with representativeness seen as a quality feature of quantitative studies.
 It is therefore important to know whether the study sample represents the target population in all relevant aspects.
 For example, people with a low socioeconomic status are often underrepresented in health research.
 Furthermore, study participation differs depending on differential categories such as sex/gender, socioeconomic status or ethnic origin.
 Therefore, an improved understanding of study participation is of great importance for research.

-What are the reasons people do not participate in studies?
-In fact, it is a challenge to obtain sufficient information about this.
-One possibility is to survey people who have declined the offer to participate in a study in so-called non-responder surveys.
+What are the reasons for people to not participate in studies?
+It is a challenge to obtain sufficient information about this.
+One possibility is to survey people who have declined the offer to participate in a study, through so-called non-responder surveys.
 However, these questionnaires are very short and, accordingly, contain only a small selection of questions.
-Therefore, the reasons for a decision against participation can often only be understood to a limited extent.
+The reasons for a decision against participation can thus often only be understood to a limited extent.
 Here, qualitative studies are suitable as a way to gain a deeper understanding of study participation and non-participation.

 Another challenge is to be clearly able to identify the characteristics that identify groups with a high or low probability of participation.From an intersectional perspective, the question arises of whether social categories such as sex/gender, ethnicity, age or income are suitable as predictors of study participation.
 Having information on these characteristics and their effects on participation and non-participation can support the development of appropriate recruitment strategies for future research projects.